 On May 2, 2013, Earthjustice filed a legal notice on behalf of the residents.
 We notified the city that if the sewage problem was not fixed in 60 days, we will file suit under the Clean Water Act to stop the unpermitted raw sewage discharges.
-[The lawsuit was filed on August 13, 2013.]
 The sewage spills are affecting the environment as well as the neighborhood: they also overflow from manholes and broken pipes into a ditch into Mill Creek, which eventually flows to Florida's fabled Suwannee River.

 Earthjustice's suit would prevent the city from bypassing its sewer system and endangering public health by forcing citizens to release sewage into their yards in order to keep it out of their homes.

 "Sewage overflows my pipes and flows under my house.
 It's time somebody did something about it," said Rufus Howard, one of nine residents we are representing in the case.
 "They [the white community] live comfortable, and I want to live comfortable, too."